brianbeadle/sustainability_index/README.md

       3 a) do step 1 a)
         b) edit /cmd/000-asci_steer.do and add command runsub(XYZ)  to the end of that file
         c) run the steering do file: do 000-asci_steer.do

+## After the preliminary analysis, all files run independently after the working directory is set.